-All along the coast, granite boulders are covered in orange lichen, and it’s easy to assume the name Bay of Fires comes from there… But no, the name was given by European explorers in depiction of the fires lit by Aboriginal people on the coast.
+All along the coast, granite boulders are covered in orange lichen, and it’s easy to assume the name Bay of Fires comes from there… But no, the name was given by European explorers in the depiction of the fires lit by Aboriginal people on the coast.
 This way of controlling the vegetation made hunting easier… Still, the name is very fitting today as the boulders can take a bright fiery colour, very popular with drone photographers.

-The Bay of Fires is very photogenic and also a very nice coastal area, perfect for a swim if the water isn’t too cold.
-It is worth spending a bit of time in that area, and the best place to stay is Binalong Bay.
+The Bay of Fires is very photogenic and a very nice coastal area, perfect for a swim if the water isn’t too cold.
+It is worth spending a bit of time in that area, and the best place to stay in Binalong Bay.
 St Helens is a little further south and has more accommodation options.

 Getting to the Bay of Fires – The Bay of Fires is 2hr 30m from Launceston (191.4 km) and 3hr 30m (277.4 km) from Hobart.
 Day trips for the region depart from both cities.